 Aster propagation model is a high performance, advanced ray-tracing propagation model capable of accurately predicting radio wave propagation in all types of environments and frequencies, i.e., sub-6 GHz as well as mmWave bands.

 Naos CrossWave is a universal high-performance propagation model developed by Orange Labs.
 It supports all radio access technologies and all types of propagation environments, from rural to dense urban areas, and is capable of providing highly accurate propagation results even without prior calibration or tuning.

-The Naos ACP (Automatic Cell Planning) module enables automated decision-making processes.
-Typical Naos ACP use cases include the automation of 5G site selection, routine optimisation of network parameters, and more
+Naos ACP (Automatic Cell Planning) enables automated decision-making processes.
+Typical Naos ACP use cases include the automation of 5G site selection, routine optimisation of 4G and legacy technology networks, and more.

-The Naos ARA (Automatic Resource Allocation) module enables automated PCI and PRACH RSI planning for 4G and 5G networks.
+Naos ARA (Automatic Resource Allocation) enables automated PCI and PRACH RSI planning for 4G and 5G networks.

-The Naos Live module allows operators to integrate live network data such as UE/cell/MDT traces and crowdsourced data into Naos’s advanced planning and optimisation features..
+Naos Live allows operators to integrate live network data such as UE/cell/MDT traces and crowdsourced data into Naos’s advanced planning and optimisation features.

 Naos provides operators with a comprehensive and evolutionary framework for automated planning and optimisation of multi-technology networks